 • Subepithelial connective tissue graft- This procedure is commonly used to cover exposed roots.
 Tissue is removed fairly painlessly from the outer layer of the palate and relocated to the site of gum recession.
 The surface tissue is less intact, resulting in significantly less discomfort.

 • Acellular dermal matrix allograft- This procedure uses medically-processed donated human tissue as a source for the graft.
 With this procedure there is no need for a donor site from the patient’s palate, which means less pain and discomfort for the patient.
-Our periodontal practice in Yorktown, VA uses BioHorizons AlloDerm as a source of tissue for this type of graft.
+Our periodontal practice uses BioHorizons AlloDerm as a source of tissue for this type of graft.

 Some of the benefits of gum grafting surgery include:

 • Reduced sensitivity – Gum grafting surgery can cover an exposed tooth root, reducing discomfort, and restoring health to the gums.

 • Improved appearance – Periodontal disease is characterized by gum recession and inflammation.
 Gum recession and root exposure can make the teeth look longer than normal and the smile to appear “toothy.”
 Gum grafting can make the teeth look shorter, and more symmetrical.

 • Improved gum health – Gum grafting can help halt tissue and bone loss, preventing further problems and protecting exposed roots from further decay.